samervin/python-web-server/README.md

 ---

+## Formatting code and module imports

+To format code: From the root directory, run `black . --exclude venv`.

+To sort module imports: From the root directory, run `isort --skip venv`, and press `y` at each prompt.

+---

 ## AWS set up

 Note: these directions are not complete and are specific to my requirements.
 Follow at your own risk.